 puzzle together: Civil War soldier died.
 Became a ghost.
 Ghost was

 the time machine.
-Frank interjected, "In the early stages of his
+Frank interjected, "In the early stage of his

-dementia when he was talking a lot, he was always urging me to try to
+illness when he was still talking a lot, he was always urging me to try

-only one true love of his life, Theresa Vaughn."
+one and only true love of his life, Theresa Vaughn."
 He chuckled and,

-concluded reading.
-I can imagine Elias lying on a hammock at night,
+then, concluded reading.
+I can imagine Elias lying on a hammock at